-Tawnya here, and if you’re anything like me you’re always looking for little ways to cut costs and put more money back in your pocket.
+If you’re anything like me, you’re always looking for little ways to cut costs and put more money back in your pocket.

 While most of our savings tips are designed to help you save big money, it’s important to acknowledge that little savings can also make a big difference.

 In isolation, it may seem like you’re putting in more effort than it’s worth, but just like coins in a change jar, all these little savings can add up to something pretty substantial over the course of time.